cmarcio/bookstore-api/readme.md

 $ npm start
 ```

-By default the server will start on http://localhost:3000 and create a mongo database called 'Library'.
+By default, the server will start on http://localhost:3000 and create a mongo database called 'Library'.

 ## Running the tests